Dry January? Try these 9 tasty non-alcoholic drinks

 Wilfred's and Ghia are two non-alcoholic beverage brands encouraging you to experiment with your hangover-free mixology.

-For those looking to make the perfect Aperol Spritz sans booze, reach for a bottle of Wifred's.
+For those looking to make the perfect Aperol Spritz sans booze, reach for a bottle of Wilfred's.
 This alcohol-free spirit has notes of rosemary, orange peel, and clove paired with top notes of bright rhubarb.
-When paired with some quality tonic water (we love this Fever Tree tonic)or a non-al sparkling wine, you've got yourself a Sprtiz fit for the Italian Riviera.
+When paired with some quality tonic water or a non-al sparkling wine, you've got yourself a Spritz fit for the Italian Riviera.

 Non-alcoholic wine